joetabora/PixelBoardgame/pixelboard/README.md

-# PixelBoard
+# Pixlnary

-PixelBoard is a real-time, multiplayer pixel art collaboration board.
-Draw together on a shared grid, choose from a retro-inspired palette, and see every stroke appear instantly across all connected users.
+Pixlnary is a real-time, multiplayer drawing and guessing game.
+One player draws a secret word while others try to guess it before time runs out!

 ## Features